verekia/js-stack-from-scratch/7-client-browserify/README.md

 ```
 Feel free to look into each one of these package's documentation for further information.

+We also renamed the `build` Gulp task into `build-server` for clarity.

 Let's modify the `npm start` script in `package.json` to the following: `"start": "gulp build-client"`.
 We don't need to run `node .` anymore, since we will open `index.html` to test our project.

 - Run `npm start`, open `index.html`, and you should see "Wah wah, I am Browser Toby".